Citizenship & Report Birth Abroad

 - Additional required documents (all originals):

-- The original of the child’s Brazilian Birth Certificate;
+- The original and copy of the child’s Brazilian Birth Certificate;

-- The original of the parents’ Civil Marriage Certificate – if applicable;
+- The original and copy of the parents’ Civil Marriage Certificate – if applicable;

-- If one or both parents have been previously married, the original of the document terminating such marriage(s), i.e. Divorce Decree, Death Certificate, etc.;
+- If one or both parents have been previously married, the original and copy of the document terminating such marriage(s), i.e. Divorce Decree, Death Certificate, etc.;

 - Satisfactory evidence that the child is the natural child of the mother whose name appears on the Birth Certificate.
 This may be in the form of medical reports covering pre-natal care, a doctor's signed statement attesting to pre-natal treatment, mother’s pre-natal exams, hospital records where the child was born, or other evidence as may be required by the Consular Officer.
 There are also situations which, on occasion, necessitate further proof to verify the relationship between the parents and the child.
 Adequate pre and postnatal documentation and registration at the Embassy or Consulate as soon as possible after the child’s birth is strongly encouraged to avoid problems;